 Sorry guys, I really wanted to do a Feature Friday today but honestly, I do not have the time.
 Finals are next week, I’m frantically writing papers and cramming information into my brain for exams, and I’m running around trying to last-minute finish Fellowship applications!
 Thus I’ll probably won’t be posting anything very interesting or extensive next week.
-But the week after, I’ll be back with a vengeance (due to winter break )!
+But the week after, I’ll be back with a vengeance (due to winter break :D)!
 So please bear with me…

 In the meantime check out these interesting articles/videos I found throughout the week!